astormn/MP1/README.md

 Server:
 Unity code that sets up a UDP server, waits for the data from python then plots the positions of the hand landmarks in 3D space

 hands:
 threaded hand tracking data that captures images and on another thread processes the detection result to be sent over the UDP server

+hands_and_pose:
+similar to above but also caputes the elbow and shoulder landmark and formats it to be sent to unity

 hand_and_pose:
 tracking the hands and eblows and shoulders.
 The wrists are from the hand tracking as I found they were more stable than the pose wrist landmark.